 Employee wellness programs must continue to evolve to meet the demands of the current workforce.
-At this point in the pandemic, it appears the hybrid workplace is here to stay.
-As such, many employers are shifting their perspective of hybrid work from a novelty to the new standard in 2022; but with that shift, employers must recognize the unique challenges employees face as hybrid workers.
+Remote and hybrid work arrangements are here to stay for many organizations.
 As the boundaries between work and home are blurred, employees may experience burnout or undergo a decrease in their physical or mental health.